 I grew up in northwest Indiana, among the steel mills and industry, have lived in several cities around the state and now reside in Martinsville, IN, in the country near the family farm.
 The changes in these locations have allowed me to recognize the strengths and beauty in the diverse differences in the communities and people.

-My jewelry has been featured on several television shows, Jane the Virgin and The Vampire Diaries.
+My jewelry has been featured on the television shows, Jane the Virgin and The Vampire Diaries.
 I have also been chosen to contribute designs for major Hollywood events like The Academy Awards and The Golden Globes.
 Locally, I have won several awards and honors.
-I am a member of the Indiana Artisan Association and also Society of North American Goldsmiths.
+I am a member of the Indiana Artisan Association, Indiana Originals and The Society of North American Goldsmiths.